mihaiciuciu3410/cosm_gov_watch/README.md

 # Cosmos Governance Watcher
 Script pulls list of active proposals from chains enumerated in configuration file.
 Governance proposals information is pulled via API endpoint.
-Once information is collected script produces table with collected data.
+Once information is collected script send details about proposal to a SLACK CHANNEL
-Even if particular chain has no active proposals it will be listed in table.

 ## Requirements
  - Python 3.8 or newer